Pliability and Approximating Max-CSPs: Hyperfinite classes are fractionally fragile: proof of Theorem

 \section{Hyperfinite classes are fractionally fragile: proof of Theorem~\ref{thm:hyperfinite}}

-Recall that class of graphs is if \emph{hyperfinite} if for every $\eps>0$ there is a $k \in \NN$ such that every graph in the class can be turned into a graph with connected components of size at most $k$ by removing an at-most-$\eps$ fraction of all edges. \footnote{In other work, the definition of \emph{hyperfinite} often considers the number removed edges divided by the total number of vertices.
-However, they only deal with bounded degree graphs, which makes the two definitions essentially equivalent.} A class of graphs is \emph{monotone} if it is closed under subgraphs.
+Recall that class of graphs is if \emph{hyperfinite} if for every $\eps>0$ there is a $k \in \NN$ such that every graph in the class can be turned into a graph with connected components of size at most $k$ by removing an at-most-$\eps$ fraction of all edges. \footnote{In other work, the definition of \emph{hyperfinite} often considers the number of removed edges divided by the total number of vertices.
+However, they only deal with bounded degree graphs (in which the number of edges is linear in the number of vertices), which makes the two definitions equivalent.} A class of graphs is \emph{monotone} if it is closed under taking subgraphs.
 In this section, we prove the following result.